joonas-niinisto/Aktia-Challenge-2021/README.md

 Please complete the following data processing challenge by DD.MM.YYYY.

 ## Description
-Use the data provided in the file Aktia_challenge_dataset.xlsx, and through the use of visualizations and/or statistics answer the question:
+Use the data provided in the file Aktia_challenge_dataset.xlsx, and through the use of visualizations and/or statistics examine, for example:
-1. XXXX
+1. how the service payments of different branches / business areas have developed
-1. XXXX
+1. what kind of customers have paid the most service fees
-1. XXXX
+1. other factors that you think are significant

 ## Dataset
 ### Explanation